Gang de la Brise de Mer: Key events

 The conflict escalated in the mid-2000s.
 This followed the collapse of the Société Méditerranéenne de Sécurité, founded by former nationalists Antoine Nivaggioni (ex-MPA) and Yves Manunta (ex-ANC).
 Financial disputes led Manunta to ally with the Petit Bar gang.
 Both were later assassinated.

 The feud intensified after a failed assassination attempt on Francis Mariani in 2005.
 Retaliation followed quickly.
-Richard Casanova was killed in 2008, along with Pierre-Marie Santucci and Maurice Costa.
+Richard Casanova was killed in 2008. along with Pierre-Marie Santucci and Maurice Costa.
 Christophe Guazzelli took revenge years later by killing Tony Quilichini ("Tony le Boucher") and Jean-Luc Codaccioni in 2017.

 The conflict reached far beyond Corsica.
 It pulled in criminal networks from Marseille, Aix-en-Provence, and the Paris region.
 There were also ties abroad, including links to Françafrique.
-It also affected figures like Robert Féliciaggi, a businessman with African ties, who was killed in 2006.
+It also involved figures such as Robert Féliciaggi, a businessman with African ties, who was killed in 2006.